gh39/DAND/Project1/project1.md

 ##Section 1.
 Statistical Test
 ####1.1 Which statistical test did you use to analyze the NYC subway data?
 Did you use a one-tail or a two-tail P value?
 What is the null hypothesis?
 What is your p-critical value?
-After conducting a Mann-Whitney U test, I concluded that there is sufficient evidence to reject the null hypothesis of both samples coming from the same population at 5% significance (p-critical = 0.05).
+After conducting a two-tailed Mann-Whitney U test, I concluded that there is sufficient evidence to reject the null hypothesis of both samples coming from the same population at 5% significance (p-critical = 0.05).
+The Mann-Whitney U test gave a p value of 0.0249.
+As this defaults to a one sided test, doubling it gives us the two tailed p-value, which gives 0.0498 meaning it is barely significant at the 5% level.

 ####1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.
 If we could assume that both samples were normally distributed, a t-test would be preferable.
 After plotting both samples on a historgram, we can see that neither are normally distributed.
 As a result, a good choice for a test to examine whether both samples are drawn from the same population would be the Mann-Whitney U test.